lucasloureiror/lucasloureiror/README.md

 > I'm a brazilian lawyer, currently in a carreer transition to dev, and Information Systems undergraduate at ICMC-USP in São Paulo - Brazil.

-🔭 Right now I'm doing a foundation study in full-stack development with a special focus in back-end development and it's different tools to provide solutions to a variety of business problems.
+🔭 Right now I'm doing a foundation study in full stack development with a special focus in back-end development and it's different tools to provide solutions to a variety of business problems.

 🌱 What I'm learning right now: